rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 ![img_7.png](img/img_7.png)

 Note that in all the examples so far, the variance of a class is specified directly in its declaration and applies to all places where the class is used.
-Java doesn’t support that and instead uses wildcards to specify the variance for specific uses of a class.
+Java doesn't support that and instead uses wildcards to specify the variance for specific uses of a class.
 Let’s look at the difference between the two approaches and see how you can use the second approach in Kotlin.

 ### 11.3.5 Specifying variance for type occurrences via use-site variance